Past Presentations

 February 11, 2023

-Pam Erickson, an FGGMN member presented information about the Anti-Finn sentiment that arose in northern Minnesota after the 1907 Mesabi Iron Range mining strike.
+FGGMN member Pam Erickson presented information about the Anti-Finn sentiment that arose in northern Minnesota after the 1907 Mesabi Iron Range mining strike.

 RESEARCH TIPS